rabbitmq/rabbitmq-website/site/access-control.md

 in RabbitMQ.
 Together they allow the operator to control access to the system.

 Different users can be granted access only to specific [virtual hosts](./vhosts.html).
-Their permissions in each virtual hosts also can be limited.
+Their permissions in each virtual host also can be limited.

 RabbitMQ supports two major [authentication mechanisms](#mechanisms) as well as several [authentication and authorisation backends](#backends).